Young Scottish Filmmakers Prize

 • The short film must have been completed in the last 24 months and cannot have been submitted to this specific prize in the past.

-• Film Submissions will be judged in 2 categories: Film made with funding or organisational support/resources.
-And film made without funding or organisational support/resources.
+• Film Submissions will be judged in 2 categories:

 • Please make sure you provide the correct information about the circumstances of your film, to ensure the film is considered in the most suitable category.

-• To be considered, films must be appropriate for age 15 audiences, please see the age ratings guidance. https://www.bbfc.co.uk/
+• To be considered, films must be appropriate for age 15 audiences, please see the age ratings guidance. https://www.bbfc.co.uk/rating/15

 • Glasgow Film Theatre and Glasgow Short Film Festival reserve the right to place age ratings on the shortlisted films.
 (For public screening purposes).

-• The winners of the prize from each category will be awarded £1,500, the winners will not receive their funding by cash but through funding requests made to Glasgow Film to purchase equipment, travel etc. All funding must be used towards the intentions outlined in the applications, unless an exception is requested and then approved by Glasgow Film.
-All funding must be used with the intention of furthering the progression of the filmmaker’s or filmmaking team’s career(s).
-This prize money must be requested by the end of February 2025.
+• The winners of the prize from each category will be awarded £1,000, the winners will not receive their funding by cash but through submitting spending requests made to Glasgow Film to purchase equipment, travel etc.

-• Each shortlisted filmmaker (6 total) will be awarded £250, this will not be distributed by cash but through funding requests made to Glasgow Film to purchase equipment, travel etc. All funding must be used towards the intentions outlined in the applications, unless an exception is requested and then approved by Glasgow Film.
+• All funding must be used towards the intentions outlined in the applications, unless an exception is requested and then approved by Glasgow Film.
 All funding must be used with the intention of furthering the progression of the filmmaker’s or filmmaking team’s career(s).
-This prize money must be requested by the end of June 2024.
+Examples of suitable uses of the funding are - a camera, film festival submission fees and workshops/courses.
+The prize money cannot be contributed toward life expenses such as rent.

 • Shortlisted filmmakers will be expected to contribute to Glasgow Film and BFI Film Academy evaluation processes as part of the Young Scottish Filmmakers prize project.